More precious than gold? Farmland has glowing appeal

 For most investors, funds that invest in agricultural commodities and the farm business funds are a good way to get limited exposure and liquid enough to sell easily.
 They do not give a perfect correlation to land prices, but they do tend to shadow farmland prices.
 These exchange-traded funds (ETFs) can help you make targeted investments in agriculture and related industries, and with a relatively small investment.

--- Market Vectors Agribusiness ETF.
+-- Market Vectors Agribusiness ETF (MOO.P).
 This exchange-traded fund invests in a basket of companies that derive at least 50 percent of their business from agriculture.

--- PowerShares DB Agriculture ETF.
+-- PowerShares DB Agriculture ETF (DBA.P).
 By investing in an index that reflects the performance of agricultural commodities -- and futures contracts that represent them -- you can diversify your portfolio with this fund.
 The farm economy, of course, directly tracks the prices of key commodities.

--- Global X Farming ETF.This fund follows the price and yield of a farming index.
+-- Global X Farming ETF BARN.P.This fund follows the price and yield of a farming index.
 It is based on performance of a diverse list of global companies in farming and farm products.

 There's always a solid reason to be cautious with these sector-oriented ETFs.
 They are subject to stock, interest-rate, commodity, country and now climate-change risk.
 If interest rates rise, commodities can move in the opposite direction.
 Land prices can easily crash without any warning and sometimes for reasons related more to finance and cash availability than crop prices.